hyperledger-labs/splice/cluster/README.md

 ### Operator deployments

-The `pulumi/deployment` project controls the deployment of production clusters (currently only cilr) using the [pulumi operator](https://github.com/pulumi/pulumi-kubernetes-operator).
+The `pulumi/deployment` project controls the deployment of production clusters using the [pulumi operator](https://github.com/pulumi/pulumi-kubernetes-operator).

 #### Deployment stack configuration